camunda/camunda-docs/versioned_docs/version-8.1/components/connectors/use-connectors.md

 You can reference a secret like `MY_API_KEY` with `secrets.MY_API_KEY` in any Connector field in the properties panel that supports this.
 Each of the [out-of-the-box Connectors](./out-of-the-box-connectors/available-connectors-overview.md) details which fields support secrets.

-Keep in mind that secrets are **not variables** and must be wrapped in double quotes as follows when used in a FEEL expression:
+Secrets are **not variables** and must be wrapped in double quotes as follows when used in a FEEL expression:

 ```
 = { myHeader: "secrets.MY_API_KEY"}
 ```

-Using the secrets placeholder syntax, you can use secrets in any part of a text, like in the following FEEL expression.
+Using the secrets placeholder syntax, you can use secrets in any part of a text, like in the following FEEL expression:
-This example assumes there is a process variable `baseUrl` and a configured secret `TENANT_ID`:

 ```
 = "https://" + baseUrl + "/{{secrets.TENANT_ID}}/accounting"
 ```

+This example assumes there is a process variable `baseUrl` and a configured secret `TENANT_ID`.

 The engine will resolve the `baseUrl` variable and pass on the secrets placeholder to the Connector.
 Assuming the `baseUrl` variable resolves to `my.company.domain`, the Connector receives the input `"https://my.company.domain/{{secrets.TENANT_ID}}/accounting"`.
 The Connector then replaces the secrets placeholder upon execution.

 For further details on how secrets are implemented in Connectors, consult our [Connector SDK documentation](./custom-built-connectors/connector-sdk.md#secrets).

 :::note Warning